 I can see the glow of distant headlights from the cars and coaches coming out of the mist towards us.
 Then the hearse and its entourage pass us on their way to the funeral at St Mary’s at 10 o’clock adding pathos to this moment.
 It’s a long and lonely trek in the gloom.
 This is not what I had imagined.
 But hey, we are on our way.
 After a good hour we arrive at the rescue tower where I dismount to lead Tommy past it and along the narrow stretch of road where a coach on the other side waits patiently for us to cross.
 We’ve made it and I stop to take this picture.

-I decide to walk with him for a while longer which is what I plan to do anyway and we make it across the railway line just before a train comes along and over the busy A1 and out into the country lanes where we stop to adjust the packs and wring out my sopping wet gloves.
+I decide to walk with him for a while longer which is what I plan to do anyway and we make it across the East Coast railway line that runs from Newcastle to Edinburgh just before a train comes along and over the busy A1 and out into the country lanes where we stop to adjust the packs and wring out my sopping wet gloves.
 I fish out my iPhone to check if I have a signal and notice with horror water has got under my Survivor cover.
 We plod on regardless, me on foot for a lot of the way to keep warm as much as anything, and 6 hours after we set off from Lindisfarne, 6 hours of constant, drenching rain, we arrive at Kimmerston Riding Centre, like two drowned rats, and where we meet Sue Wade from the RDA who happens to be there and helps me begin to dry out our sodden tack with a very welcome cup of coffee.
 Extremely grateful for a dry stable in a large old barn out of the wind for Tommy and a bed in one of the empty holiday cottages for me where thankfully I am able to dry out all my stuff on the radiators overnight.
 Marilyn very kindly gives me some freshly laid eggs, a tin of baked beans and some porridge for breakfast.

 Nothing has escaped the soaking.
 Even my small amount of cash in notes all need to be dried out separately.
 They make quite a sight all lined up on top of the radiator.
 I did my best with the cheque book.
 Soggy cheques are pretty useless.
 Peeling off my socks I inspect the damage to my big toe.
 (I did take a photo but it’s not a pretty sight).
 Luckily I had put my iPad into a dry bag and after dismantling my iPhone from its case I was able to dry it out without any lasting damage.
 The only thing is, I can’t get a signal here anywhere and so it’s pretty useless at the moment.
 Forecast is for gales and storms tomorrow.
 Another day of drenching to look forward to.
 But for now the sun has decided to shine and this is the view from the cottage window.
 This first day has been a very steep learning curve.